mlesnoff/JchemoDemo/Misc/config.md

     (@v.1.11) pkg> activate StudyTrees
 ```

-To locate above *StyTrees* directory, type in command REPL
+To locate above *StyTrees* directory, type in command REPL:
 ```julia
     julia> path = "D:/Users/Tmp/"
     julia> cd(path)
 ```

-An easy way to **switch from a local environment (e.g. *StudyTrees*) to the global environment** is as follows
+An easy way to **switch from a local environment (e.g. *StudyTrees*) to the global environment** is as follows.
 - Assume that VsCode is located at *D:/Users/Tmp/StudyTrees/*.
-In the Pkg REPL, typing
+In the Pkg REPL, typing:
-    - `activate` loads the global environment
+    - `activate` loads the global environment.
-    - `activate .` comes back to the local enviroment *StudyTrees*
+    - `activate .` comes back to the local enviroment *StudyTrees*.

-See also (not exhaustive)
+See also (not exhaustive):
 - [here](https://pkgdocs.julialang.org/v1/) , [here](https://pkgdocs.julialang.org/v1/getting-started/),  [here](https://pkgdocs.julialang.org/v1/environments/), [here](https://towardsdatascience.com/how-to-setup-project-environments-in-julia-ec8ae73afe9c)

 ### **FEW USEFUL COMMANDS**